FrenchTechLead/ftl-astro/src/pages/posts/tech/20220719-remove-trailing-slash-from-url-spring-boot.md

 ## Why should you remove a trailing slash from your URL ?
 It's all about SEO, Google will consider a page having a trailing slash as a duplicate of the one without the trailing slash.
-So for beater SEO you should redirect the page having a trailing slash to the page without the trailing slash and vice versa.
+So for a better SEO you should redirect the page having a trailing slash to the page without the trailing slash and vice versa.

 ### How Remove trailing slash from URL with Java / Spring Boot